ajberkley/cl-binary-store/benchmarking.md

 ## structure-objects

-Here hyperluminal-mem requires writing code to support each new struct, so I'm skipping it in these tests.
-We continue to go fast and write small files, which is nice.
-Here we are using normal reference-tracking as the structure formats need to be tracked to avoid writing out a description of the structs each time.
-This means we now are taking advantage of the store/restore asymmetry and so restoration is very fast.

-    CL-BINARY-STORE> (test-on-data (lots-of-structure-objects) :hlmem nil)
+Both hyperluminal-mem and cl-conspack requires writing code to support each new struct.
+First we test without reference tracking.
+This means writing information out about the structures every time --- at least I think that's how these all work.

+    HYPERLUMINAL-MEM
+     OUTPUT SIZE: 9.60 MB
+     HLMEM WRITE: 24.36 ms at 394 MB/sec
+     HLMEM READ : 23.04 ms at 417 MB/sec
     CL-BINARY-STORE
+     OUTPUT SIZE: 9.40 MB
+     CL-BINARY-STORE WRITE: 31.88 ms at 295 MB/sec
+     CL-BINARY-STORE READ : 88.20 ms at 106 MB/sec      <--- terrible, investigate!
+    CL-CONSPACK
+     OUTPUT SIZE: 8.49MB
+     CONSPACK WRITE: 182.40 ms at 47 MB/sec
+     CONSPACK READ: 128.40 ms at 66 MB/sec
+    CL-STORE
+     OUTPUT SIZE: 13.09MB
+     CL-STORE WRITE: 260.40 ms at 50 MB/sec
+     CL-STORE READ : 253.20 ms at 52 MB/sec

+Now with reference tracking.  cl-conspack does not seem to do the right thing here

+    CL-BINARY-STORE
      OUTPUT SIZE: 1.59 MB
-     CL-BINARY-STORE WRITE: 54.35 ms at 29 MB/sec
+     CL-BINARY-STORE WRITE: 53.20 ms at 30 MB/sec
-     CL-BINARY-STORE READ : 9.88 ms at 161 MB/sec
+     CL-BINARY-STORE READ : 9.72 ms at 164 MB/sec
+    CL-CONSPACK
+     OUTPUT SIZE: 9.09MB <-- not tracking right?
+     CONSPACK WRITE: 187.20 ms at 49 MB/sec
+     CONSPACK READ: 136.00 ms at 67 MB/sec
     CL-STORE
      OUTPUT SIZE: 6.69MB
-     CL-STORE WRITE: 242.37 ms at 28 MB/sec
+     CL-STORE WRITE: 260.40 ms at 26 MB/sec
-     CL-STORE READ : 184.38 ms at 36 MB/sec
+     CL-STORE READ : 184.80 ms at 36 MB/sec

+## Lots of the same string

+Because cl-conspack behaves badly above for structures, here I am making sure that it is working.
+It does (really well).
+I don't understand why cl-binary-store is so slow at writing

+    CL-BINARY-STORE> (test-on-data (lots-of-the-same-string) :hlmem nil)
+    CL-BINARY-STORE
+     OUTPUT SIZE: 2.00 MB
+     CL-BINARY-STORE WRITE: 34.48 ms at 58 MB/sec
+     CL-BINARY-STORE READ : 6.64 ms at 301 MB/sec
+    CL-CONSPACK
+     OUTPUT SIZE: 6.00MB <-- does not seem to be tracking string references?
+     CONSPACK WRITE: 141.20 ms at 42 MB/sec
+     CONSPACK READ: 64.00 ms at 94 MB/sec
+    CL-STORE
+     OUTPUT SIZE: 4.00MB
+     CL-STORE WRITE: 96.00 ms at 42 MB/sec
+     CL-STORE READ : 69.20 ms at 58 MB/sec

 ## standard-objects

-Again I did not feel like writing an extension for hyperluminal-mem for this, though it is straightforward to do.
+Again I did not feel like writing an extension for hyperluminal-mem or cl-conspack for this, though it is straightforward to do.
 Small files, good speeds.
 This is using reference tracking.

     CL-BINARY-STORE> (test-on-data (lots-of-standard-objects) :hlmem nil)
     CL-BINARY-STORE